 - Experience deep reciprocity and mutual empowerment.

 COLLABORATIONS on key issues: Members sponsor and lead action learning collaborations focused on critical issues, pushing the edges of methodology to support collective impact.
-These projects will provide opportunities for members with diverse experience to work together and support each other on their different initiatives.
-Project leads organize teams of members who express interest in collaborating and will generate their own processes for taking action and business models for new tools development if that is their interest.
-All project teams are encouraged to harvest and share learning with the membership as a whole through this website.
+These projects provide opportunities for members with diverse experience to work together and support each other on their different initiatives.
+Members who express interest in a particular collaboration, co-create their own processes with the hosts.
+These often lead to generating more extended inquiries, taking action, co-authoring new media, and developing new tools for collaboration.
+All collaborative project teams are encouraged to harvest and share learning with the membership as a whole.

-LEARNING RESOURCES at your own pace: Members are invited to share experiences by authoring self-directed explorations of how members are advancing the field—using a full vocabulary of text, graphics, and video.
+LEARNING RESOURCES: Members are invited to share experiences by authoring self-directed explorations of how members are advancing the field—using a full vocabulary of text, graphics, and video.
 For authors, the website allows for feedback preliminary to wider sharing in other media.
-For learners, it provides post-workshop and event support for self-paced professional development.
-The Learning Resources are focusing on five areas:
+For learners, it provides a chance to review the videos and materials emerging from key Exchanges and Collaborations.